himonoye/Udacity-Project-4-Evaluate-News-Nlp/README.md

 ## Start the server

-Once the bundles are built, run the following command to start the server
+Once the bundles are built, run the following command to start the server:
 ```
 npm start
 ```

 ## Use the NLP API

-One the server starts running and the home page loads, the API is ready to be used!
+One the server starts and the home page loads, the site is ready to be used!

-To start, paste the url of your favourite news article in input field and the API will work the magic for you.
-The sentimental analysis will produce values for many parameters.
-Here we are only showcasing 3 of them:
+To start, paste the url of your favourite news article in the input field and the website will work the magic for you.
+MeaningCloud's sentimental analysis will produce values for many parameters.
+Here we are only showcasing 3 ofthem:

-- Overall polarity: polarity of all the text combned on the page.
-Possible values are:
+- **Overall polarity: polarity of all the text combned on the page.
+Possible values are:**
-- - P+: strong positive
+- P+: strong positive
-- - P: positive
+- P: positive
-- - NEU: neutral
+- NEU: neutral
-- - N: negative
+- N: negative
-- - N+: strong negative
+- N+: strong negative
-- - NONE: without polarity
+- NONE: without polarity

-- Subjectivity: marks the subjectivity of the text.
-It has two possible values:
+- **Subjectivity: marks the subjectivity of the text.
+It has two possible values:**
-- - OBJECTIVE: the text does not have any subjectivity marks.
+- OBJECTIVE: the text does not have any subjectivity marks.
-- - SUBJECTIVE: the text has subjective marks.
+- SUBJECTIVE: the text has subjective marks.

-- Sample text: a text snippet from the article.
+- **Sample text: a text snippet from the article.**

 ## Run Jest Test